-All qualified full-time at-will and probationary employees are eligible to participate in the Commission's Miscellaneous Employee Pension Plans, cost-sharing multiple employer defined benefit pension plans administered by the Orange County Employees Retirement System (OCERS).
+All qualified full-time employees are eligible to participate in the Commission's General Employee Pension Plan, a cost-sharing multiple employer defined benefit pension plan administered by the Orange County Employees Retirement System (OCERS).
 Benefit provisions under the Plans are established by State statute and Commission resolution.
-OCERS issues publicly available reports that include a full description of the pension plans regarding benefit provisions, assumptions and membership information that can be found on the OCERS website.
+OCERS issues publicly available reports that include a full description of the pension plans regarding benefit provisions, assumptions, and membership information that can be found on the OCERS website.